 - Parks and Recreation: Tom Haverford and Jean-Ralphio are picking out black memorial ribbons.
 Jerry thinks they're all the same, but Tom and Jean insist they are a variety of shades, such as "Lost Soul" and Midnight Panther".

-- The Red Dwarf episode "Me2" has a scene where Rimmer is having a corridor repainted from "military grey" to "ocean grey".
+- The Red Dwarf episode "Me2" has a scene where Rimmer is having a corridor repainted from "ocean grey" to "military grey".
 Lister can't tell the difference, and neither can the audience.
+In fact, when Lister challenges him, it turns out Rimmer isn't entirely sure which side is which himself.

 - There was a Saturday Night Live sketch about two Americans, Mike and Beverly, meeting a bizarre foreign couple (as in, an odd mishmash of Japanese and Scandinavian stereotypes), named Nooni and Nooni.
 Any time Mike said either name, Nooni or Nooni would immediately point out that he'd gotten them mixed up.
 Even though the only difference between the two names was which syllable was emphasized (and Nooni himself wasn't consistent on which name received which emphasis).